stampcodes/news_manager/README.md

 ## Overview

-The News Manager contract allows users to add, update, and view news articles.
+The News Manager contract allows users to add, validate, and view news articles.
 It is designed to be efficient and secure, utilizing best practices for smart contract development.

 ## Contract Address on Sepolia